rkulla/dotfiles/README.md

 Install `Hack Nerd Font` so I can see file-type logos in my terminal:

-    # Install Hack Nerd Font manually from nerdfonts.com
+    # Install Hack Nerd Font v3+ either manually from nerdfonts.com or with brew
-    # Dont use homebrew until they support nerd fonts v3
-    # or certain fonts won't work in neovim even with nvim-web-devicons
+    # Must be v3 for certain fonts won't work in NeoVim even with nvim-web-devicons
     $ brew tap homebrew/cask-fonts
     $ brew install --cask font-hack-nerd-font